mohamedsamy95/trailstone/README.md

 The desired target column types are defined in a `config.py` file.
 The `transform.py` file includes a function that applies these type castings based on the configuration.

+## Continuous Integration

+The CI workflow is set up using GitHub Actions.
+It automatically runs the tests on every push and pull request to ensure code quality and functionality.
+The workflow performs the following steps:

+1. Checks out the code from the repository.
+2. Sets up Python 3.12.
+3. Installs the required dependencies.
+4. Sets the `PYTHONPATH` to the current working directory.
+5. Navigates to the `etl` directory and runs the tests using `pytest`.

+You can find the CI workflow configuration in the `.github/workflows/ci.yml` file.